Anders Dahl-Nielsen

 Anders Dahl-Nielsen (born 27 January 1951) is a Danish former handball player and coach.
 He competed in three olympics; the 1976 Summer Olympics, in the 1980 Summer Olympics, and in the 1984 Summer Olympics.
 At the height of his career he was regarded as one of the best handball players of his time.
-He is with 610 goals the third most scoring player for the danish national team.
 In 1977 he was awarded the best male player of the year in the Danish League.

 Career

 He started at Vejle Idrætsforening in the 2. division where he debuted at the age of 17, before he moved on to Tarup-Paarup IF and later Fredericia KFUM.
 With Fredericia KFUM he won the Danish Men's Handball League in five times in a row in 1975, 1976, 1977, 1978 and 1979.
 In 1976 he reached the final of the EHF Cup with the club, but lost to Borac Banja Luka in the final.
 In 1977 he was named Danish player of the year.

 In 1976 he was part of the Danish team which finished eighth in the Olympic tournament.
 He played all six matches and scored 22 goals.
 Four years later he finished ninth with the Danish team in the 1980 Olympic tournament.
 He played all six matches and scored twenty goals.
 In 1984 he was a member of the Danish team which finished fourth in the Olympic tournament.
 He played all six matches and scored eight goals.